 Your breasts in your 30’s

 While your breasts may not be as firm and pert as they were in your 20’s, most women still have good tone and elasticity.
-That said, giving birth takes its toll.
+That said, for women who go through pregnancy, giving birth takes its toll.
 During pregnancy, your breasts grow, only to deflate after you’re done breastfeeding.
 This can cause stretch marks and sagging.

 Pain caused by fibrocystic breasts This condition is benign and doesn’t cause breast cancer, but can result in tender, lumpy feeling breasts.